84 Notable alumni of

 -

 Sonia Yris Angell is an American public health figure.
-She is an assistant clinical professor of medicine in the Columbia University Vagelos College of Physicians and Surgeons.
+She is a Bloomberg Distinguished Professor of the Practice of American Health in the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health.
+Angell also maintains a clinical professorship of medicine in the Columbia University Vagelos College of Physicians and Surgeons.
 In 2020, after resigning as director of the California Department of Public Health, Angell was elected a Member of the National Academy of Medicine.

 -